Computation and Concurrency: The Exchange Laws

 \section{The Exchange Laws}

 The so-called exchange laws describes the laws of two branches executing in parallel.
-As we discussed in \cref{conc}, the executions the different branches include the asynchronous executions in different branches and the communications of events in different branches, which are modeled by concurrent composition $\between$, parallel composition $\parallel$ and communication merge $\mid$ in $\mathcal{T}_{SCR}$.
+As we discussed in \cref{conc}, the executions of different branches include the asynchronous executions in different branches and the communications between events in different branches, which are modeled by concurrent composition $\between$, parallel composition $\parallel$, communication merge $\mid$ and left parallel composition $\leftmerge$ in $\mathcal{T}_{SCR}$.
+BKAC with the exchange laws is also called Concurrent Kleene Algebra with Communication, abbreviated CKAC.
+Firstly, we give the exchange laws as sets $\mathsf{exchs}$ and $\mathsf{exchs}'$ of hypotheses.
+Then, we conclude that both $\mathsf{exchs}$ and $\mathsf{exchs}'$ reduce to the empty set of hypotheses in section \ref{reductionE}.
+Finally, we introduce some decomposition-related conclusions in section \ref{decompositionE}.

-\begin{definition}[The exchange laws as hypotheses] The set of hypotheses $\textsf{exchs}$ is give by:
+\begin{definition}[The exchange laws as hypotheses] The set of hypotheses $\mathsf{exchs}$ is give by:

 \end{definition}

 The following lemma says that the exchange laws also hold in the level of pomsets and subsumption.